This lab test measures the types of protein in the fluid (serum) part of a blood sample. This fluid is called serum.

 How to Prepare for the Test

-You may be asked not to eat or drink for 12 hours before this test.
+You may be asked to not eat or drink for 12 hours before this test.

 Certain medicines may affect the results of this test.
 Your health care provider will tell you if you need to stop taking any medicines.
 Do not stop any medicine before talking to your provider.